razgarabedi/Forumify/README.md

     *   Users can reply to existing topics.
     *   Post editing and deletion are supported (by author or admin).
     *   "Start a New Topic" button on category pages to toggle the topic creation form, improving UX.
+    *   **Reactions:** Users can react to posts with emojis (like, love, haha, wow, sad, angry).
+Reactions are counted and displayed, and users earn points for reactions on their posts.
 *   **Rich Content Creation & Display:**
     *   **Markdown Support:** Posts are rendered using Markdown, allowing for rich text formatting.
     *   **Rich Text Editor:** A toolbar provides easy access to common Markdown formatting options: